How To Sell on Amazon Handmade

 Amazon has its own definition of handmade or homemade products and it’s quite a bit stricter than Etsy.
 But provided you are a true handmade seller then you shouldn’t have any problem getting approved.

-What Can I Sell on Amazon Handmade?
+What can I sell on Amazon Handmade?

 Amazon accepts 3 different types of handmade products:

-Made entirely by hand.
+• Handcrafted: Made entirely by hand.

-Existing products altered or adapted into a new design, for example, a denim jacket you paint or draw your designs on.
+• Hand-altered: Existing products altered or adapted into a new design, for example, a denim jacket you paint or draw your designs on.

 Amazon Handmade doesn’t allow drop-shipping or reselling of products by third parties so all the products you sell on Amazon Handmade must be made by you or your team.
 They also don’t allow vintage products, unlike Etsy.